Sieboldianus/lbsntransform/README.md

 lbsntransform.exe --Origin 3 --LocalInput --LocalFileType '*.json' --transferlimit 1000 --CSVOutput
 ```

-.. the the tool will:
+.. with the above input args, the the tool will:
 - read local json from /01_Input/
 - and store lbsn records as CSV and ProtoBuf in /02_Output/